aleph2c/spaced/doc/_build/html/_sources/quickstart.rst.txt

 It's control system tunes the forgetting and plasticity parameters as it tries to build a better schedule.

-Now imagine we let one learning tracker run for a while, then we pulled it's discovered parameters to create some initial conditions for another learning tracker, one with a more realistic set of goals.
+Now imagine we let one learning tracker run for a while, then we pulled its discovered parameters to create some initial conditions for another learning tracker, one with a more realistic set of goals.
 These goals would be based on how a student has behaved in the past, instead of some imagined thing.